alexandre-slp/docker-name-resolver/README.md

 # Docker Name Resolver (DNR)

-It is a simple script to sync `/etc/hosts` with container IPs listening to Docker events.
+It is a simple script to sync `hosts` file with container IPs listening to Docker events.

-Original content exemple:
+Original content example:
 ```
 127.0.0.1	localhost
 127.0.1.1	HOST